-- Repetition of PDCCH in common search space.

-- Repetitions of PDSCH carrying Msg4.

-- Repetitions of PDSCH carrying SIB1 within 20 ms.
+NR coverage enhancements described in section 19 on PDCCH for common search space, on PDCCH for MSG4 and on PDSCH for SIB1 are supported in NTN.

 To extend the NR downlink coverage for NTN operating in, for FR1-NTN and FR2-NTN bands: extended periodicity of 160 ms (apart from the existing 20ms value) for the half frames with SS/PBCH blocks is assumed by UE during initial cell selection.